Roy Ayers: Personal life and death

 Ayers married his wife Argerie in the early 1970s and together they had three children.
 He also had a son, the writer Nabil Ayers, with a woman who asked to have a child with no strings attached.
-His daughter Ayana had also been managing him recently until his death.
+His daughter Ayana was also managing him at the time of his death.

 Ayers died at a hospital in Manhattan, New York, on March 4, 2025, at the age of 84, after suffering from a long illness.

 Awards and influence

 A documentary, The Roy Ayers Project, featuring Ayers and artists who had sampled his music or had been influenced by him and his music, had been in development for several years.
 The Roy Ayers Project was rebranded as "Roy Ayers Connection", highlighting Ayers and all the people and things he was connected to.
+The Roy Ayers Project debuted a short film entitled “Roy Ayers is…” at Grand Performances on August 1st, 2026, celebrating the life and legacy of Roy Ayers.

 Pharrell Williams cited Ayers as one of his key musical heroes.

 Ayers was a recipient of the Congress of Racial Equality Lifetime Achievement Award.